cybes/git_learn2/README.md

-# Welcome to Valaxy Git Demo
+# Welcome to  Git Demo

 ## List of things needed to create a repository
  - LICENSE